Data Protection in ASP.NET Core

 Let’s see the output –

-Run the application and hit the API either from the browser or swagger or POSTMAN.
+Run the application and hit the API either from the browser or from Swagger or POSTMAN.

 Let’s verify the result by unprotecting the same data.

-Change the Action method like below code snippet.
+Change the Action method like the code snippet below:

 [Route("GetMessage")]